 Adrian Piper (1983) noted, between 1865 and 1875 the solid social fabric and economic [Aboriginal] structure collapsed as the basis of a viable society.
 The last recorded Booral ceremony took place on the Upper Tweed in about the mid eighteen seventies.
 This is significant for it emphasises how devastating the impact of farming into the Tweed Valley really was.
 The ritual life is perhaps the strongest and most enduring element of any society, yet in the Tweed Valley it barely survived fifteen years of contact with farmers.
-With the loss of both traditional land and the ritual essential to aboriginal society the Tweed aborigines became refugees in their own land.
+With the loss of both traditional land and the ritual essential to Aboriginal society the Tweed Aborigines became refugees in their own land.

-Fingal was established as 'the blacks camp' an Aboriginal camp in the 1880s.
+Fingal was established as an Aboriginal camp, 'the blacks camp', in the 1880s.
 Aboriginal life became more sedentary and was influenced by Christianity and Pacific Islander culture.
-The Aboriginal community of the Tweed Region is still strong and vibrant today.
+The Aboriginal community of the Tweed Region is still strong and vibrant today with living descendants of the original people of the country.
+This is a strong, proud, sophisticated culture that literally comes from and belongs to this place and reaches back into prehistory,